 1491: New Revelations of the Americas Before Columbus expands on the essay and is a good read, apart from a few personal anecdotes and one painfully silly page on Inca economics.
 Some of the major points:

-• The first complex culture in the Americas, in present-day Peru, was contemporary with ancient civilizations in the old world (beginning 3000BC).
+- The first complex culture in the Americas, Norte Chico in present-day Peru, was contemporary with ancient civilizations in the old world (beginning 3000BC).

-• Perhaps 80 percent of the new world population died of old world diseases in the century after 1492, almost entirely without direct contact with old world humans. may have declined by 20 percent in the first 200 years.
+- Perhaps 80 percent of the new world population died of old world diseases in the century after 1492, almost entirely without direct contact with old world humans.
+World population may have declined by 20 percent in the first 200 years.

-• The Spanish conquest of the and empires would have been impossible had both not been ravaged by immediately before conquest.
+- The Spanish conquest of the Aztec and Inca empires would have been impossible had both not been ravaged by smallpox immediately before conquest.

-• The survived with food taken from villages emptied by disease shortly before.
+- The pilgrims survived with food taken from villages emptied by disease shortly before.

-• farming did not exist pre-contact–it only becomes practical with steel axes.
+- Slash and burn farming did not exist pre-contact–it only becomes practical with steel axes.
 Clearing with stone axes would take many months, for land that can only be cultivated a few years.
 With steel axes, clearing can be accomplished in a week.
-Farmers in Amazonia instead created that could be farmed continuously through a “slash-and-char” process.
+Farmers in Amazonia instead created terra preta that could be farmed continuously through a “slash-and-char” process.

 Apart from Norte Chico, which appears to have only been recognized in the last decade, none of these revelations are truly new.
 They have been hotly debated by archeologists for many decades, with the consensus slowly coming around to support the scenario above, at least that’s what I get from reading Mann’s description of the debates.